rudof-project/rudof/README.md

 # shex-rs

 This repo is a Rust implementation of [ShEx](http://shex.io/).
 At this moment, the implementation only supports Shapes written in JSON-LD syntax and a simple command line tool `sx`.
+The development roadmap is using [GitHub milestones](https://github.com/weso/shex-rs/milestones).
 This software is work-in-progress yet.

 ### Installation